My belief is “a problem is never as permanent as the solution!"

 Back in 2014, Timothy set up, at the time, the largest Not for Profit FDR service in Aotearoa New Zealand, the Family Works Resolution Service.

-Now, in 2025, Timothy offers the speediest and quickest FDR Family Mediation service, privately, from his rooms in Auckland or Palmerston North, or Nationwide via Zoom Video conferencing.
+Timothy also offers the speediest and quickest FDR Family Mediation service, privately, from his rooms in Auckland or Palmerston North, or Nationwide via Zoom Video conferencing.
+If you wish to apply for the fastest, privately funded service costing just NZD 2000 plus GST per case, please contact Timothy directly.

 Resize-Timothy-d-watermarked.jpg